-“I feel like I’m back at USC Film School again where we were learning, experimenting and trying new things.
-“Defrost” is done in the first person, that means the viewer becomes a character—the character of Joan Garrison who comes back after thirty years.
-Since there are no cuts in the movie, it’s all one shot, we rehearsed it over and over like a play, then we’d shoot it in just one take all the way through and pick the best take.
-In traditional cinema you have editing, lighting, framing, all these things that help to tell the story, while VR is a completely different form of cinema, more like a play that you’re in: the biggest difference in terms of the perception of the viewer is that you are inside the movie instead of watching it.”
+“I feel like I’m back at USC Film School again where we were learning, experimenting, and trying new things.
+“Defrost” is done in the first person, which means the viewer becomes a character—the character of Joan Garrison, who comes back after thirty years.
+Since there are no cuts in the movie, it’s all one shot; we rehearsed it over and over like a play, then we’d shoot it in just one take all the way through and pick the best take.
+In traditional cinema, you have editing, lighting, framing, all these things that help to tell the story, while VR is a completely different form of cinema, more like a play that you’re in: the biggest difference in terms of the perception of the viewer is that you are inside the movie instead of watching it.”

 The Defrost website is a great source of information, regarding the story, five behind the scenes videos, reactions from filmmakers including Ron Underwood and Jerry Zucker, and news items and press releases.
 Do check it out.

 December 8, 2018